alexsave-dev/OfsBulkLoader/README.md

 You can also follow the author on https://www.linkedin.com/in/alexander-savelyev-b8875111/
 # Technical Notes
 The solution has two jar files. **Util_OfsBulkLoader.jar** is deployed on Transact websever, the **OfsBulkLoader.jar** has to be run from the command prompt by the user.
 Jar files from the pack have been compiled on Java version 1.8.0_301.
 The solution has been tested on Transact R21 on Windows 10.
-All directories mentioned below have to be available for read/write to both jar files.
 Transact **TSA.SERVICE>TSM** has to be up and running to allow OFS messages to be posted into Transact.

 # Installation
 Deploy the **Util_OfsBulkLoader.jar** on your web server.
 For example for jBoss the jar file can be copied to the directory with local jars as following: